Matej Čurma

-Matej Čurma (born 7 March 1996) is a Slovak footballer who plays for Spartak Trnava as a defender.
+Matej Čurma (born 7 March 1996) is a Slovak footballer who plays as a defender for MFK Zemplín Michalovce.

 Club career

 Čurma was nominated for nine fixtures before he made his Fortuna Liga debut for Ružomberok against Železiarne Podbrezová on 19 May 2017.
 He was replaced by Andrej Lovás after 80 minutes of the match at a goal-less score.
 Ružomberok went on to win, following a goal by Erik Daniel before the end of the match.

+On 7 July 2023, Čurma signed a contract with Czech side Karviná as a free agent.
+In July 2024, he was released by Karviná as a free agent.
+In October 2024, he signed a contract until the winter break with the 2.
+Liga team MFK Zvolen.

+On 15 January 2025, Čurma signed a contract with Czech side Líšeň as a free agent.

+On 31 July 2025, it was announced that Čurma would be joining MFK Zemplín Michalovce.